OVAL-Community/OVAL/guidelines/oval-schema-documentation/independent-definitions-schema.rst

       - Desc.
     * - error_if_exit_status_not_0
       - xsd:boolean (optional *default*='false')
-      - 'error_if_exit_status_not_0' enables the OVAL interpeter to set the shellcommand item to a status of 'error' if exit_status is not set to 0.
+      - 'error_if_exit_status_not_0' enables the OVAL interpeter to set the corresponding shellcommand system-characteristicsobject with a flag of 'error' if exit_status is not set to 0.
 The default is false.
     * - error_if_stderr_exists
       - xsd:boolean (optional *default*='false')
-      - 'error_if_stderr_exists' enables the OVAL interpeter to set the shellcommand item to a status of 'error' if data is returned to stderr.
+      - 'error_if_stderr_exists' enables the OVAL interpeter to set the corresponding shellcommand system-characteristics object with a flag of 'error' if data is returned to stderr.
 The default is false.

 ______________